eliasbruno124-dev/Twitcharr/README.md

 Twitcharr can download the third-party [`streamlink-ttvlol`](https://github.com/2bc4/streamlink-ttvlol) Streamlink plugin and use configured ttv.lol playlist proxies.
-This is optional, third-party infrastructure.
-The author is not affiliated with Twitch, Dispatcharr, Streamlink, streamlink-ttvlol, or any proxy operator.

 ## What It Actually Does